danielbrownmsm/arduinoGames/README.md

  - connect-4
  - checkers???
  - gravity-guy-but-not?
- - party games
+ - party games (the heck does that mean?)

 Submit a PR if you want to add to the list.
 Submit a PR if you've implemented a game using the library that doesn't exist right now that will allow a menu and a bunch of useful things for writing games for this console.
 Submit a PR if you just feel like it.
 If you've made it thus far then either you're me or really bored.
 In either case, have you tried reading random Wikipedia articles?
+Better yet, improve some.
+I have over 500 edits myself.
+Although you didn't need to or care to know that.
+It just makes me feel better and more secure in my own superiority ;).